 The following is an optional format that may be used as a template for organizing the nominee's biographical and professional or academic information.
 Content is more important than format.
 Therefore, using an alternate format will not disqualify the nomination.

 The table below shows which areas of the CV template apply to each award.
 Full details regarding the contents of each section appear below the chart.
-You may scroll down to review the full details or simply click on the section title in the table below.

 Full descriptions for each section appear below.

 * (For items shown below with an asterisk) Lists may be summarized by providing the number of publications, talks, posters, etc. by type and/or listing only recent items, for example, in the last five or 10 years.